 Can you describe New York nightlife in the 1980s, when many of these photos were made?

 I went to Studio 54 and I must tell you—I have been to a million nightclubs in my life, and that was by far the most fun, exciting, crazy nightclub I have ever seen.
 Before that clubs were dark places with a single light bulb.
 Depressing, OK?
 And [Studio 54] was huge and had fantastic music.
 They had millions of people, from nuns on roller skates to Calvin Klein and Iman.

 There was no VIP section, which was great.
 One evening, you could be sitting next to five guys from New Jersey with their really tacky girlfriends, and the next evening, you could be sitting next to Andy Warhol and some really glamorous people.
 Steve Rubell sat at the door and decided who would come in.
 He was so good at mixing the crowd—it was like a guy casting for a movie.

-What are some of your favourite moments making these photos?
+What are some of your favorite moments making these photos?